Make the Census Count You

 By April 1, 2020, every address will receive an invitation to participate in the 2020 Census.
 You will have three easy options for responding: online, by phone, or by mail.

 The 2020 Census marks the first time you can respond online—even on your mobile device.
 The online form is available in many different languages.

 If I live in a residence hall, do I fill out a 2020 census form?

-Yes.
-If you live in on–campus student housing, you will need to complete a census form.
-Census forms will be dropped off for students living in on-campus residence halls.
-On campus residence halls included:
+No, If you live in University-managed student housing, you will not need to complete a census form.
+The University is providing information for the Census for student living in University-managed residence halls.
+University-managed residence halls included:

 - Bettie Johnson